 We generate economies of scale at both fund and group level.
-A fund can generate economies of scale because we are able to manage and operate larger funds more efficiently, meaning that our costs of managing the fund decrease as the size of the fund grows.
+A fund can generate economies of scale because we are able to manage and operate larger funds more efficiently.
 The size of our Schroders group and global presence is a further benefit as it enables negotiating power, resulting in lower prices.